 Related Reading: The Anatomy Of An Affair

 It’s important to understand that acknowledging problems doesn’t mean accepting blame.
 It’s about the maturity to come to terms with the ugly reality that both partners contribute to problems in a relationship.
 From this stems the conviction that they both can together look for solutions to rebuild what’s broken.

 3. The cheater knows rebuilding trust will take time

 A study on the Aftermath of Infidelity establishes that the act of cheating can take a toll on the physical and mental health of the non-cheating partner.
 Therefore, a majority of couples who manage to move on together after infidelity relies on professional help.
-This makes navigating these difficult time and processing the complex emotions somewhat easier.
+This makes navigating this difficult time and processing the complex emotions somewhat easier.

 It’s not just the non-cheating partner who bears the brunt of infidelity.
 The partner who has strayed may be riddled with cheating guilt too.
 Reconnecting with so much baggage can be a challenge.
 That’s why mutually agreeing to seek couple’s therapy helps make the road to recovery a less daunting one.
-If you’re struggling to figure out how to heal after being cheated on and stay together or how to get over a cheating husband and stay together, then considering therapy is a good start point.
+If you’re struggling to figure out how to heal after being cheated on and stay together or how to get over a cheating husband and stay together, then considering therapy is a good starting point.
 Know that help is only a click away.

 5. Communication is essential to stay together after cheating